Makar-Data/China_suicide_analysis-EN/README.md

 - What recommendations can be made based on the available data?
 - What additional information is needed for a more in-depth study?

+Conclusions:
+1. Datest is most likely to be composed of low-income people.
+Within this group, illiterate individuals and adults with only primary education are particularly at risk of lethal outcomes;
+2. Age and method of attempt are other predictors of the outcome.
+With increasing age, there is a change in the pattern of methods used in favor of more lethal tools;
+3. Despite the lack of data on material well-being of the observed people, a high role of socio-economic factors in determining the lethality of suicide attempts has been hypothesized based on studies of other East Asian countries;
+4. All people who made a failed suicide attempt were hospitalized.
+Of those who died, 16% were hospitalized.
+The dataset data does not allow for a detailed discussion of the role of hospitalization in keeping a person alive;
+5. A worldwide trend for the maximum number of suicide attempts in late spring - early summer, and the minimum in the winter season is followed.

+Information needed for a more in-depth study:
+- Material well-being.
+Monthly income, annual income, approximate range of disposable income, or ability/inability to pay rent, make large purchases, etc.;
+- Marital status.
+Whether the person has stable and healthy social ties.
+Data from other studies shows that information on divorce will also be useful;
+- Demographic and socio-economic data of the Shandong population for comparison with the dataset.
+In this way it will be possible to establish factors of suicidality, not just the lethality of suicide attempts.
+Most likely such data is only available in Chinese.

+Recommendations:

+Approach A (Systematic).
+A system of suggestions to minimize the root factors of suicidality, the implementation of which is possible as part of the overall modernization of the province:
+- Expand health insurance to include psychotherapy services;
+- Increase enrollment in training areas for medical personnel specializing in mental health;
+- Form a system of adult evening schools.
+Particularly for illiterate persons and people with primary education;
+- Encourage mechanization of work on small farmlands.

+Approach B (Economical).
+A set of interventions aimed at improving the situation and not requiring systematic change:
+- Compile a demographic profile of a person predisposed to suicidal behavior for medical staff;
+- Establish a hotline for calls in life crisis circumstances.

 ---

 ## Stage 1.
 Data Cleaning